MandyW0312/RhythmsGonnaGetYou/PEDAC.md

 Create a Class for Album with the above properties Create a Class for Song with the above properties Create a Class for Context
+Create a Class for Musician with the above properties Create a Class for Position with the above properties

 Welcome to the App